|

 – an

-entirely new approach to pricing for digital content/services in the context of an ongoing
+entirely new approach to more efficient pricing for digital content/services

-FairPay reputation based on Internet feedback.
+in price-setting and develops a buyer FairPay reputation based on Internet feedback.
 This enables sellers to

 manage a cooperative process that goes beyond "freemium," to a far